Search the GHTC website

 Why is NIH’s role in global health R&D important??Why is NIH’s role in global health R&D important?

-NIH support has helped advance NIH support has helped advance:
+NIH support has helped advance at least:

-promising products in late-stage development
+promising products into late-stage development*

-R&D investment by health area R&D investment by health area
+R&D investment by health area R&D investment by health area, 2020–2024

 Contributions to global health R&D